tsgates/arch-wiki-markdown/wiki/Virtual_Private_Server.md

 krb5), so force install krb5, then upgrade openssh, then remove heimdal and reinstall krb5.

-    pacman -S --force krb5
+    # pacman -S --force krb5
-    pacman -S openssh openssl
+    # pacman -S openssh openssl
-    pacman -R heimdal
+    # pacman -R heimdal
-    pacman -S krb5
+    # pacman -S krb5

-Fix syslog-ng (set the src to unix-dgram("/dev/log") and add --no-caps to both check and run args in /etc/conf.d/syslog-ng).
+Fix syslog-ng.
+Set the src to unix-dgram("/dev/log") and add --no-caps to both check and run args in /etc/conf.d/syslog-ng.

-Make sure your rc.conf isn't messed up with broken network definitions, or else be sure serial access works on your VPS before you reboot.
+Make sure your /etc/rc.conf is not messed up with broken network definitions, or else be sure serial access works on your VPS before you reboot.

 Moving your VPS from network configuration in rc.conf to netcfg (tested with OpenVZ)